Routex Extensions

 To make the availability of the attributes as predictable as possible, Routex

-uses a flat structure which is stored in a routes' private.routex
+uses a flat structure which is stored in a routes' private.routex field.

 However, using a flat structure might conflict with developer experience;